Resistance in the Protectorate of Bohemia and Moravia: The Czechs and the Heydrich assassination

 The most famous act of the Czech and Slovak resistance was the assassination of Reinhard Heydrich on 27 May 1942 by exiled Czech soldier Jan Kubiš and Slovak Jozef Gabčík who had been parachuted into Bohemia by the British Royal Air Force.
 In many ways, the ÚVOD's demise was forecast with Heydrich's appointment as the Reichsprotektor of Bohemia and Moravia in the autumn of 1941.
 By the end of September, Heydrich had organised the arrest of nearly all members of the ÚVOD and successfully cut off all links between the ÚVOD and London.

 The German reaction to Heydrich's assassination is often credited with the annihilation of an effective Czech underground movement after 1942.
 The Nazis exacted revenge, razing to the ground the two villages of Lidice and Ležáky.
-In October 1942, 1,331 people were sentenced to death by courts in the Protectorate, and 252 people were sent to Mauthausen for involvement with the assassination plot.
+In October 1942, 1,331 people were sentenced to death by courts in the Protectorate, and 252 people were sent to Mauthausen, including minors, for involvement with the assassination plot.
 Finally, in the wake of German revenge, the last remaining members of the ÚVOD were arrested.